 You will be asked to avoid lifting anything heavier than five pounds and all vigorous physical activity for three weeks.
 After that, you can resume normal aerobic exercise, while avoiding lifting anything heavier than 50 pounds.

-Who Benefits from the TIF Procedure?
+Benefits of the TIF Procedure

 Request an Appointment